gustavo-santos-swe/BlazorTyper/README.md

 ### How to install:

-Run the following command in your terminal, inside the project folder:<br/>
+Run the following command in your terminal, inside the project folder (or, install via Nuget, the package BlazorTyper):<br/>
 `dotnet add package BlazorTyper`

 In your _Imports.razor file or in the component file, include: <br/>